SeanOMik/TamableFoxes/README.md

 ## Metrics collection
 ![metrics](https://bstats.org/signatures/bukkit/TamableFoxes.svg)
-EssentialsX collects anonymous server statistics through bStats, an open-source statistics service for Minecraft software.
+Tamable Foxes collects anonymous server statistics through bStats, an open-source statistics service for Minecraft software.
 If you wish to opt-out, you can do so in the `bstats/config.yml` file.